 The content of a Welfare Check shall be decided by the Panel, but may include contacting the Representative as to why a report was not submitted, or they may mandate the member of staff allocated by the CEO to meet the person physically or via video call.

-The Panel should also indicate what it would change its recommendation to if the Welfare Check -reveals mitigating circumstances.
+The Panel should also indicate what it would change its recommendation to if the Welfare Check reveals mitigating circumstances.
 Chairs Action will then be taken to change the recommendation.

-All recommendations from the panel must be voted on by Student Council at its next meeting in order to ratify them.
-It is assumed that Student Council will vote according to the recommendations of the Panel, unless there are exceptional reasons for not doing so.
+All recommendations from the Panel must be voted on by Student Council at its next meeting in order to ratify them.

 Meetings